Sunf1ower113/forum/README.md

 # Forum
-This is a graduation project from Alem School in the direction of backend developer for Go, completed on April 1, 2023.
+This is a graduation project from Alem School in the direction of backend developer for Go, completed on April 1, 2023. <br>
-The project was added in the form and with the errors that were in the code review to show progress since graduation.
+The project was added in the form and with the errors that were in the code review to show progress since graduation.<br>
-This project consists in creating a web forum that allows :
+This project consists in creating a web forum that allows : <br>

 create and login users, save sesions, create and tag posts, comment posts, react to posts and comments, communicate by comments, filter posts
 ## Usage